thegodeveloper/cka/labs/22-check-how-long-certificates-are-valid.md

-# Check how long certificates are valid - 2%
+# Question 22 - Check how long certificates are valid - 2%

 ## Use context